Hello, I Am Katie

 Tell us more about your experience

-As part of my role, I work on Essence’s own system, called Olive, to run YouTube ads for organisations like Airbnb.
+As part of my role as a Programmatic Account Executive, I work on Essence’s own system, called Olive, to run YouTube ads for organisations like Airbnb.
 I also get involved with talks about creatives, training courses and use DV360 to start different ads.
 Working with Airbnb was one of my favourite projects, it’s also so much fun to run YouTube ads.
-My proudest moment while in my apprenticeship is when I passed my Olive exam – it was lovely seeing the support from my team!
+My proudest moment when I was in my apprenticeship is when I passed my Olive exam – it was lovely seeing the support from my team!